whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 *I do have something to say about the word compromise.
 I don't believe in compromise, I believe in solutions.
 I don't believe in compromise because the definition of “compromise” is: “an agreement or a settlement of a dispute that is reached by each side making concessions.”*

 *In a compromise, if each side makes a concession, then that means each side gives something up.
-This will forever open the door to future resentment and a failure of the agreement or settlement.
+This will forever open the door to future resentment and a failure of the agreement or settlement.*

 *Would you drive a car on a compromised tire?
 Would you go scuba diving with compromised equipment?
 When a spy is in the field and their cover is blown, it is said that they've been compromised.
 Therefore it is easy to see how compromise is not a solution.*

 *The definition of “solution” is: “a means of solving a problem or dealing with a difficult situation.”.*

 *I believe in this, because those involved must solve the issue.
-The definition of “solve" is: “find an answer to, explanation for, or means of effectively dealing with (a problem or mystery).”
+The definition of “solve" is: “find an answer to, explanation for, or means of effectively dealing with (a problem or mystery).*

 *I'm both definitions the word “means” is present.
-The definition of the word “means” is: “an action or system by which a result is brought about; a method.”
+The definition of the word “means” is: “an action or system by which a result is brought about; a method.*

 *As you can see here, a system or method is required to truly create a solution.
 Whereas in compromising, concessions must be made.
 The definition of “concession” is: “a thing that is granted, especially in response to demands; a thing conceded.”*